KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Brett Slatkin
 Room 104AB

+Security
+Rust for CPython: Making Python Safer and More Robust for Everyone Emma Smith
+Room 103ABC

 [Yes, You Can] Test SQL
 Paul Zuradzki
 Grand Ballroom B

-Security
-Rust for CPython: Making Python Safer and More Robust for Everyone Emma Smith
-Room 103ABC

 Create a Python Package: From Zero to Hero
 Mario Munoz
+Grand Ballroom A

+Beyond Rate Limiting: Adaptive Security for Python Web Applications Aayush Gauba
 Grand Ballroom A

 Security
 Asleep at the Wheel: Getting your SBOMs to pay attention to Python Builds